geofindme/Documentation/endpoint-near_by.md

 }
 ```

-### Response Fields
+### Response

+The `/near_by` endpoint provides a response in the GeoJSON format, widely used for representing geographical data.
+GeoJSON is a standard that encapsulates geographical locations, properties, and other relevant information.

 - `type`: Type of the response (FeatureCollection).
-- `features`: Array of features with detailed information about nearby locations.
+- `features`: List of nearby locations.
 - `licence`: Link to the geofind.me licence.

-### How to Use

-1. Make a GET request to `/near_by` with the desired resolution, coordinates, and sortby.
-2. Receive a list of nearby locations based on the specified coordinates.

-Use the `/near_by` endpoint to discover nearby locations based on specific coordinates.